-Does your mineral product contain all of these ingredients?
+Does your deer mineral product contain all of these ingredients?

-Calcium – Calcium is used in the formation and maintenance of bones, teeth and antlers.
+Calcium – Calcium is used in the formation and maintenance of bones, teeth and antlers on deer.
 It also functions in transmission of nerve impulses and contraction of muscle tissue.

 Phosphorus – Phosphorus works in conjunction with calcium in the formation of bones, teeth and antlers.
 Phosphorus is also involved in the chemical reactions of energy metabolism, reproduction, cell development, and the absorption of vitamin B and strengthens genetic material and DNA.